hlubenow/DungeonDraw/README.md

 ```
 pip install Pillow
 ```
-If you're a Windows 10-user, and you aren't by any means able to install a Python module, there's a simplified version of DungeonDraw in the subfolder `simple`.
+If you're a Windows 10-user, and you aren't by any means able to install a Python library or module, there's a simplified version of DungeonDraw in the subfolder `simple`, that only requires the Python interpreter and nothing more.
 The file is called `dd_simple.pyw`.

 In the program, available keys are: `w` Draw wall, `d` Draw door, `r` Remove drawings.
 The color of the cursor shows, in which mode you're in.